 His collaborations include performances with the Kansas University Orchestra, Divertimento Ensemble, MLOrK Milan Laptop Orchestra, mdi ensemble, Orchestra dell’Accademia Nazionale di Santa Cecilia, Ensemble mpmp, Lisbon Metropolitan Orchestra and with the Teatro alla Scala’s Ensemble Scaligero.

-In the last years, he has worked with musicians, conductors, and composers such as Salvatore Sciarrino, Jacob TV, Gavin Bryars, Mikel Urquiza, Luís Tinoco, Maxime Pascal, Pedro Amaral, Daniel Bernardes, António Victorino D'Almeida, and Martim Sousa Tavares.
+Has worked with musicians, conductors, and composers such as Salvatore Sciarrino, Jacob TV, Gavin Bryars, Mikel Urquiza, Luís Tinoco, Maxime Pascal, Pedro Amaral, António Victorino D'Almeida, and Martim Sousa Tavares.
 His parallel interest in other cultural traditions, particularly those from southeastern Europe and India, has been a deep guideline and inspiration to explore different musical conceptions, leading him to meet and work with Robert Olan and Hariprasad Chaurasia.

-In 2019, the year Palmela was a candidate for UNESCO's Creative Cities Network, Manuel Teles received the Medal of Cultural Merit (Silver Grade).
+In 2019, the year Palmela was a candidate for UNESCO's Creative Cities Network, Manuel Teles received the Silver Medal of Cultural Merit.

 Together with the percussionist Paulo Amendoeira he forms the Astrus Duo.
-In 2022 they released the album “Ascolta!”, edited by mpmp, with music by Daniel Bernardes, João Pedro Oliveira, João Quinteiro, Telmo Marques and Paulo Jorge Ferreira.
+In 2022 they released the album Ascolta!, with works by Daniel Bernardes, João Pedro Oliveira, João Quinteiro, Telmo Marques and Paulo Jorge Ferreira.